MicrosoftDocs/Hololens/hololens/hololens-troubleshooting.md

 1. Submit a [Feedback Hub](hololens-feedback.md) issue
 1. Share the Feedback issue URL
 1. [Contact support](https://aka.ms/hololenssupport)

+## OneDrive UWP app doesn't work for Azure AD users

+If you use OneDrive and you have an Azure AD account, you may have noticed the inbox OneDrive app doesn’t work as expected, and you can’t view or manage files via this app.
+This doesn’t affect automatic uploads of images and videos captured by the Camera app.
+The OneDrive and HoloLens teams are working on the issue.

+### Workarounds

+Prerequisite: Customers can use Microsoft Edge and device OS is update to a Windows Holographic, 21H1 build or newer.

+1. Users can directly access OneDrive from Microsoft Edge, and interact with the website from their browser.
+1. Users can install the OneDrive PWA app to HoloLens by downloading it from Microsoft Edge.
+This will allow users to view and manage files on the device again.
+Please read and follow these [instructions for installing the OneDrive PWA app on your HoloLens.](holographic-store-apps.md#install-microsoft-onedrive-pwa-app)

 ## Remote Assist video freezes after 20 minutes